USS William P. Biddle: U.S. Navy service

 Simultaneously placed in commission "in ordinary" as William P. Biddle (AP-15), at Oakland, California the ship was taken in hand for extensive conversion at the Moore Dry Dock Company, of Oakland.
 Over the ensuing months, the erstwhile passenger-cargo vessel was transformed to a transport, with the dockyard workers sometimes putting in 24-hour shifts.
-William P. Biddle – now sporting the peacetime Navy gray – was ultimately placed in full commission on 3 February 1941.
+William P. Biddle – now sporting the peacetime Navy gray – was ultimately placed in full commission under the command of Captain Campbell Dallas Edgar on 3 February 1941.

 Shifted to the Mare Island Navy Yard, Vallejo California, soon thereafter, William P. Biddle underwent further alterations there through mid-February.
 She ran her post repair trials in San Francisco Bay on the 21st and, two days later, shifted to San Diego, California, where she embarked marines of the 7th Defense Battalion, USMC.
 The transport then departed San Diego on 27 February, bound for the Hawaiian Islands.

 After a two-day layover at Pearl Harbor, William P. Biddle got underway at 1040 on 9 March.
 An hour later, she joined the light cruiser (with Commander, Cruiser Division 3 embarked) – her escort for the voyage to Samoa.
 On the 15th, the two ships arrived at Pago Pago, where William P. Biddle disembarked 24 officers and 405 enlisted men of the composite infantry-artillery unit that was the first unit of the Fleet Marine Force to serve in the Southern Hemisphere during World War II.
 After fueling Concord at Pago Pago, William P. Biddle and her escort sailed for the Hawaiian Islands on the 20th.

 The transport then spent three days at Pearl Harbor before pushing on for the west coast arriving at San Diego on 4 April.
 She subsequently took part in maneuvers off San Clemente Island, conducting landing exercises at Pyramid Cove, into May.
 Meanwhile, that spring, plans to reinforce the Fleet Marine Forces of the Atlantic Fleet for the possible occupation of Martinique were proceeding apace.
 On 24 May, General Thomas Holcomb, the Commandant of the Marine Corps, drew upon the manpower resources of the 2nd Marine Division, selecting the 6th Marine Regiment (Col. Leo D. Hermle, USMC, in command) for "temporary shore duty beyond the seas."